estuary/flow/site/docs/concepts/README.md

 Pipelines are defined within a Flow [catalog](#catalogs) and deployed to a Flow runtime using the [flowctl](#flowctl) command-line interface.

 This page provides a high-level explanation of important concepts and terminology you'll need to understand as you begin working with Flow.
+These concepts are further discussed in more detail on dedicated pages of this section.

 ![](<at-a-glance.png>)